5–8 March 2017

 World-class faculty and contributors from business, policy and academia

 Each programme is facilitated by an expert faculty of business and policy leaders, academics and influential thinkers.
-The upcoming seminar includes:
+The previous seminar included:

 - Paul Edwards, Group General Manager Sustainability for Mirvac